Home

 Cyproheptadine (Periactin) is an

-antihistamine which in cats may have the side effect of stimulating appetite.
+antihistamine that in cats may have the side effect of stimulating appetite.

 It has historically been a popular choice, and I have used it in my own